Ethnic Notions

-Ethnic Notions is a 1987 documentary film directed by Marlon Riggs.
+Ethnic Notions is a 1987 video essay documentary film directed by Marlon Riggs.
 It examines anti-Black stereotypes that permeated popular culture from the ante-bellum period until the advent of the Civil Rights Movement of the 1960s.

 Content

-Ethnic Notions takes viewers on a disturbing voyage through American history, tracing for the deep-rooted stereotypes which have fueled anti-Black prejudice.
-Through these images we can begin to understand the evolution of racial consciousness in the United States.
+Ethnic Notions takes viewers on a disturbing voyage through American history, tracing the deep-rooted stereotypes which have fueled anti-Black prejudice.
+Through these images, we can understand the evolution of racial consciousness in the United States.